capactio/capact/cmd/k8s-engine/README.md

 ## Usage

+In order to run Engine, configure an access to a Kubernetes cluster.
+By default it is loaded from default location `.kube/config` in current user's home directory.
+To provide a different path, see the [Configuration](#configuration) section.

-You need to have access to an Voltron Gateway, so the Engine can fetch OCF TypeInstances, Interfaces and Implementations.
-You can use the Gateway running on local KinD cluster, which is accessible under `https://gateway.voltron.local/graphql`.
+Another requirement is to provide a Voltron Gateway URL, so the Engine can fetch OCF TypeInstances, Interfaces and Implementations.
+You can use the Gateway running on local kind cluster, which is accessible under `https://gateway.voltron.local/graphql`.

 To run the Engine, use:
 ```bash